-TABLE 2.7.1 CHECK LIST TO DETECT METHODOLOGICAL INCONSISTENCIES AND THE NEED FOR TECHNICAL CORRECTION Criteria Comment /action 1 1 The method used for GHG reporting of FM or Forest Land remaining Forest Land (FL-FL) changed after the adoption of FMRL Calculate FMRL {corr} ensuring consistency between reported FM and FMRL (see examples in Box 2.7.4) 2.
-Any of the following methodological elements used to establish the FMRL (as reported in the FMRL submission) changed after the adoption of FMRL Ele ement Addition to or modification in the GHG inventory a) Pools and gases New pools or gases 101 Calculate FMRL {corr} by including new pools or gases b) Area under FM Recalculated historical data on area Calculate FMRL {corr} using recalculated area c) Historical data from GHG inventory Recalculated historical data for FL-FL or FM.
-Calculate FMRL {corr} using recalculated data d) Forest characteristics and related management 102 Recalculated historical data Calculate FMRL {corr} using recalculated data and information e) Historical harvesting rates Recalculated historical data Calculate FMRL {corr} using recalculated harvesting rates f) Climate data assumed by models for projecting FMRL Different observed climate data as compared to what was assumed in the FMRL Calculate FMRL ${corr}$ by applying actual climate data to the models (see Section 2.3.5) g) HWP New/recalculated data and/or methods; inclusion of provisions Calculate FMRL {corr} by applying new data and/or methods or provisions h) Natural disturbances New/recalculated data (Section 2.3.9.6, Step 2) and/or method; inclusion of submitted (in 2015) or revised (later) background level and margin with assumptions inconsistent with those of the FMRL (Section 2.3.9.6, Step 5) Calculate FMRL ${corr}$ by applying new data and/or method s or provisions 3. ical inconsistencies, e.g. the FMRL model's outputs lucing the historical data reported for FM or FL-FL If needed, calculate FMRL {corr} , e.g. by applying IPCC methods to ensure timeseries consistency
+CHECK LIST TO DET TABLE 2.7.1 ECT METHODOLOGICAL INCONSISTENCIES AND THE NEED D FOR TECHNICAL CORRECTION Criteria Comment /action 1 The method used for GHG reporting of FM or Forest Land remaining Forest Land (FL-FL) changed after the adoption of FMRL Calculate FMRL {corr} ensuring consistency between reported FM and FMRL (see examples in Box 2.7.4) 2. hodological elements used to establish the FMRL (as libmission) changed after the adoption of FMRL El ement Addition to or modification in the GHG inventory a) Pools and gases New pools or gases 101 Calculate FMRL {corr} by including the new pools or gases b) Area under FM Recalculated historical data on area Calculate FMRL {corr} using the recalculated area c) Historical data from GHG inventory Recalculated historical data for FL-FL or FM.
+Calculate FMRL {corr} using the recalculated data d) Forest characteristics and related management 102 Recalculated historical data Calculate FMRL {corr} using the recalculated data and information e) Historical Harvesting rates Recalculated historical data Calculate FMRL {corr} using the recalculated harvesting rates f) Climate data assumed by models for projecting FMRL Different observed climate data as compared to what assumed in FMRL Calculate a FMRL {corr} by applying the actual climate data to the models (see Section 2.3.5) g) Harvested wood products New/recalculated data and/or methods; inclusion of provision Calculate a FMRL {corr} by applying the new data and/or method or provision h) Natural disturbances New/recalculated data (Section 2.3.9.6, Step 2) and/or method; inclusion of submitted (in 2015) or revised (later) background level and margin with assumptions inconsistent with those of the FMRL (Section 2.3.9.6, Step 5) Calculate a FMRL {corr} by applying the new data and/or method or provision 3. ical inconsistencies , e.g., the FMRL model's outputs lucing the historical data reported for FM or FL-FL.
+If needed, calculate a FMRL {corr} , e.g., by applying IPCC methods to ensure time- series consistency.

-^{} For each of the methodological elements, "historical data" refers to data for the time period used in the construction of the FMRL (including model parameters, emission factors, etc.).
+For each of the methodological elements, "historical data" refers to data for the time period used in the construction of the FMRL (including model parameters, emission factors, etc.).

-For projected FMRLs, deviations from policy assumptions under business-as-usual scenarios, including economic assumptions or responses (e.g. harvesting decisions), and assumptions about future FM area, about future management of forest, about forest characteristics, about harvesting rates or amounts, and about production of HWP (including assumptions about the quantities of HWP produced in the major categories) do not affect methodological consistency and thus are not considered for Technical Corrections (see Section 2.7.5.2).
+For projected FMRLs, deviations from policy assumptions under business-as-usual scenarios, including economic assumptions or responses (e.g., harvesting decisions), and assumptions on future FM area, on future management of forest, on forest characteristics, on harvesting rates or amounts, on production of HWP (including the assumptions about the quantities of HWPs produced in the major categories) do not affect methodological consistency, and thus are not considered for Technical Corrections (see Section 2.7.5.2).